Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 ## Description

-*[Describe and demonstrate your chatbot.
-Video, screenshots, Logo, are attached files.
+*[Diagram,mockup,Video,screenshots and Logo, are all in the attached files.

 -We interest in providing a project that mainly supports the Arabic language to target all refugees regardless of their level of education